1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

      - 1982 the assumbly was founded with the goal to make chiefs more formal representitives, to create a governing assemble
      - coddifing the past
 9. Nunavut
-     - A term for "our land" it compremiss 2
+     - A term for "our land" it compremiss 20% of Canada land,, and was taken from northwest territories.
+The inuet(85% of area population) gained self rule over their lands
+     -
 10. Idle No More

 11. Traditional Tribal Landholding